ghandylan/ghandylan/README.md

 <br>
 <h3 align="left">Student.
 Programmer.</h3>

 <p align="left">I'm Dylan, an information technology student from Mapúa University.
 I am very interested in backend development and currently learning SQL, Java, and Python Flask.
 Someday, I would like to become a back-end developer.
-If you would like to work together, please don't hesitate to contact me.</p>
+If you would like to work together, please don't hesitate to contact me <a href="https://linkedin.com/in/dylantayag">here</a>.</p>
 </p>